 Stakeholders and providers noted that one major challenge to accessing mental health services is transportation.
 This challenge mainly affects those of lower SES who do not have reliable access to transportation.
 In the Sioux Falls area, most individuals drive their own car as the main form of transportation.
 For those not driving cars, stakeholders and providers described several challenges associated with the public transportation system: inconsistency, lack of stops, limited extent of system, and cost.
 Many participants said that the bussing system is not reliable: the bus does not arrive at stops at consistent times, causing clients to be late and taking extra time out of their day for appointments.
-The bus routes do not extend far into the city, leaving some areas of Sioux Falls inaccessible for those utilizing public transit.89 There are several smaller communities surrounding Sioux Falls, but the bussing system does not extend into those communities.
+The bus routes do not extend far into the city, leaving some areas of Sioux Falls inaccessible for those utilizing public transit.
+There are several smaller communities.
 There are some key stops missing on the routes, including two major health facilities: Avera Behavioral Health and Falls Community Health.
 One stakeholder who works with houseless individuals described an instance of needing to use the bus system: